 As a non-traditional student, I would like to take this time to share my story.
 I obtained both my undergraduate and graduate degrees while working full-time at Temple, raising two children and being a wife.
 Thank you to my husband, Sakeen, for your sacrifice and thank you to Chelsea and Michael for letting Mommy be great!
-While finishing my bachelor’s degree in 2014, I started working in the College of Education.
+While finishing my bachelor’s degree in 2014, I started working in the College of Education and Human Development.
 Fast forward to May 2020, and now I have completed my master’s degree in AOD.
 All of those late nights, weekends spent writing papers, and hours spent studying are finally over!
 This accomplishment did not come without its challenges.
 There were times during my academic career that I felt overwhelmed with all of my responsibilities at work and home, however; I always felt encouraged, supported and nurtured by others.
-In particular, the College of Education faculty were helpful and always made themselves available to me.
+In particular, the College of Education and Human Development faculty were helpful and always made themselves available to me.

 An example of this unconditional support occurred in 2017 when my son was diagnosed with autism.
 It was extremely difficult for me and my family, as we had no prior knowledge of autism or its wide spectrum.
 It is natural to fear the unknown or unexplainable.
 I was worried, confused and very unsure of my next move.